2 cups fine-ground blanched almond flour* (get the right stuff here)

 Instructions for a regular donut pan: Grease the donut pan then fill each mould about 3/4 full.
 Smooth the tops if needed.
 Bake for 10-12 minutes or until just firm to the touch.
 Allow to cool for 5 minutes than remove the donuts from the pan, letting them cool on a wire rack.
 Makes about 6 regular size donuts

 This batter works great for muffin, cakes or loaves..
 Baking times will vary for all of these.

-Using a pastry brush, lightly coat the outside of the donuts with melted ghee or coconut oil then roll in sugar mixture.
+Using a pastry brush, lightly coat the outside of the donuts with melted ghee or coconut oil then roll in sugar mixture, serve and enjoy.